PratikshaDanti/APS/Code Library/README.md

 31. Compute XOR of Values Ranging From 1 to n.

-32. Bit Manipulation-6(Check Whether a Number is a Power of 2 or Not.)
+32. Bit Manipulation-6(Check Whether a Number is a Power of 2 or Not).

-33. Bit Manipulation-7(Check Whether a Number is Power of 2 or Not by Counting Number of Set Bits.)
+33. Bit Manipulation-7(Check Whether a Number is Power of 2 or Not by Counting Number of Set Bits).

-34. Bit Manipulation-8(Swapping 2 Numbers.)
+34. Bit Manipulation-8(Swapping 2 Numbers).

-35. Bit Manipulation-9(Flipping Bits of a Number.)
+35. Bit Manipulation-9(Flipping Bits of a Number).

 36. Factorial of a Number Using Recursion.

 37. Fibonacci of nth Number in Sequence Using Recursion.

-38. Bit Manipulation-10(Check Whether a Number is Divisible by 8 or Not.)
+38. Bit Manipulation-10(Check Whether a Number is Divisible by 8 or Not).

 39. Generating Prime Numbers Within a Given Range.